Georgetown, Tennessee: History

 Properties on the National Register of Historic Places located in Georgetown:

 Education

-The Georgetown Academy, founded in 1847 by the Cumberland Presbyterian Church, is the earliest school of record in Georgetown.
-Located about a quarter mile southwest from the intersection of TN SR 60 and Ooltewah-Georgetown Road, it is believed to have been operated until around the time of the Civil War.
-The second floor of the school was the location of the Limestone Lodge No. 176 F. & A.M. chartered in 1849.
+The Georgetown Academy, founded in 1847 by the Cumberland Presbyterian Church, is Georgetown's earliest school of record.
+Located about a quarter mile southwest of the intersection of TN SR 60 and Ooltewah-Georgetown Road, it is believed to have been operated until around the time of the Civil War.
+The school's second floor was the location of the Limestone Lodge No. 176 F. & A.M., chartered in 1849.